About us

 Our dynamic studio designs contemporary homes and extensions across London and the southeast.
 We collaborate closely with our clients from the initial concept through construction and aim to deliver all our projects on time and budget.

 We use virtual-reality tools and the latest 3D design technology to visualise the process, choose fixtures and simulate natural light.
 Our building information modelling technology (BIM) produces reliable construction information, renders accurate data on all our models and saves our clients time and money.
+Scenario is a RIBA Chartered Practice.
+We comply with the criteria of the Royal Institute of British Architects, covering insurance, health and safety and quality-management systems.

 In our client's words